ISorokos/SafeML/README.md

 Kläs, M., & Sembach, L. (2019). <b>Uncertainty Wrappers for Data-driven Models</b>. [<a href = "https://doi.org/10.1007/978-3-030-26250-1_29">Link</a>]

 ## Related Projects
-* <a href = "https://github.com/koo-ec/SafeNN">SafeNN Project: </a>This porject relies on the idea of SafeML and aimed to evaluate safety of Deep Neural Networks using statistical distance measures.
+<a href = "https://github.com/koo-ec/SafeNN">SafeNN Project: </a>This porject relies on the idea of SafeML and aimed to evaluate safety of Deep Neural Networks using statistical distance measures.
+<a href = "https://github.com/dependable-ai/nn-dependability-kit">NN-Dependability-KIT Project: </a>Toolbox for software dependability engineering of artificial neural networks.

 ## License
 This framework is available under an MIT License.